idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/material_transient.md

 The problem analyzed here is a two-dimensional diffusion example with square geometry.
 The right and top boundaries are subjected to zero Dirichlet boundary conditions.
-The spatial distribution of the material parameter $D$ if given in [diff_parameter].
+The spatial distribution of the material parameter $D$ is given in [diff_parameter].
 While this material parameter is known in the forward problem, its distribution to minimize the solution misfit is optimized in the adjoint pass.